 Top five attractions

 Tuck into fish and chips, candyfloss and a stick of rock at iconic Brighton Pier.
 With rides and attractions, arcades and restaurants, all the family can enjoy a traditional day out.

 The Royal Pavilion

-The world's oldest operating aquarium, visitors can discover around 500 creatures, explore the underwater tunnel, take a trip on a glass bottomed boat and get hands on with an interactive rock pool experience.
+The world's oldest operating aquarium, visitors can discover around 500 creatures, explore the underwater tunnel, take a trip on a glass-bottomed boat and get hands on with an interactive rock pool experience.

 With its buzzing atmosphere and vibrant collection of independent shops, restaurants and bars, visitors can spend hours looking round this quirky area of Brighton.

-Chocolate Festival; March; opposite Royal Pavilion: Release your inner chocoholic at the Chocolate Festival.
+Chocolate Festival; March; opposite the Royal Pavilion: Release your inner chocoholic at the Chocolate Festival.
 Tantalise your taste buds by sampling the delights of some of the world's best chocolatiers and be sure to stock up on some scrumptious supplies.

 Sand Sculpture Festival; April; Black Rock Brighton: Prepare to be wowed by fantastic creations made from sand.
 World-class artists gather at this exciting exhibition and lead workshops, live demonstrations and guided tours.